CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

 (Drawing I made during brainstorming phase for my application topic)
 <img src="Accomplishment-CookieJar/images/ScreenShots/CookieJarDrawing.jpg" alt="Front-End" width="960" height="540">

 ...
 I created a site that puts you in a room that allows you to interact with a computer screen within your computer screen.
 By clicking the "Full Screen" button from the main page it lets you use the four provided apps on the desktop screen.
-The [CookieJar.exe](#cookiejarexecrud) (CRUD), [The Beautiful Soup](#beautiful-soup) (data scraped webpage), [Joke API](#joke-api), and the [Welcome.txt]().
+The [CookieJar.exe](#cookiejarexecrud) (CRUD), [The Beautiful Soup](#beautiful-soup) (data scraped webpage), [Joke API](#joke-api) (API), and the [Welcome.txt](#welcometxt) (briefly explains what each app does).
 From the main screen I even added an extra [suprise](#christmas) that lets you access an alter dimension, if you will, where you work in an office building preparing for Christmas time!

 <img src="Accomplishment-CookieJar/gifs/Full-Site.gif" alt="Front-End" width="960" height="540">